Our first application will create a one-page PDF document, set

 objPage.Canvas.DrawText( "Hello World!", strParams, objFont );

-The two lines above display the text "Hello World!" in size 50 Helvetica on the page.
+These two lines display the text "Hello World!" in size 50 Helvetica on the page.
+(The auxiliary string variable Params is used for readability purposes only.
+The second argument to Canvas.DrawText could also be an initialized PdfParam object.)

 Click the links below to run this code sample: